vexdev/amarr/README.md

 ```
 /finished # The directory where amule will download the finished files
+/config # The directory where amarr will store its configuration, must be persistent
 ```

 The container exposes the port 8080, which is the port where amarr will expose the Torznab server for Sonarr/Radarr.